 |Totals||34||23-11||12-8||0 Big Ten Titles|

 Denard’s “team” numbers were not as good as he would have liked.
-That is for sure!
+But, think how bad things would have been if not for Denard?
 His individual numbers were stunning and he still holds many, many Michigan football records.
 The good news is that he did everything his coaches asked him to do and played as hard as he could when he was on the field.

 There are a ton of Denard Robinson highlight videos on You Tube.
 You could spend hours watching Denard do his amazing Michigan football “thing.”
 I only included one link to what is my “favorite” Denard Robinson moment.
 This is the eighty-seven-yard run – the longest run in the history of Notre Dame Stadium – that Denard made to seal the deal on September 11, 2010.
 The coolest thing about this run is that the yardage on this run was the same as the number that Michigan Legend Ron Kramer wore.
 It was also the day that Ron Kramer died.
 This play links two great Michigan players forever!
 Go Blue!